oxfordcontrol/COSMOAccelerators.jl/README.md

 # COSMOAccelerators.jl

 ## Description
-`COSMOAccelerators` defines an abstract type `AbstractAccelerator` that can be used as an interface to write accelerator methods for algorithms based on non-expansive operators, e.g. fixed-point iterations.
+`COSMOAccelerators` defines an abstract type `AbstractAccelerator`.
+The type can be used as an interface to write accelerator methods for algorithms based on non-expansive operators, e.g. fixed-point iterations.
-The acceleration methods in this package were originally developed for the convex conic solver [COSMO.jl](https://github.com/oxfordcontrol/COSMO.jl), but can also be used with other fixed-point methods, e.g. algorithms based on the [ProximalOperators.jl](https://github.com/kul-forbes/ProximalOperators.jl) package.
+The acceleration methods in this package were originally developed for the convex conic solver [COSMO.jl](https://github.com/oxfordcontrol/COSMO.jl), but can also be used with other fixed-point methods, e.g. algorithms based on the [ProximalOperators.jl](https://github.com/kul-forbes/ProximalOperators.jl) package (see example).

 ## Installation